Waltham Cross: Four Swannes sign

 The High Street is spanned by a gantry sign supporting four sculpted swans.
 It was originally the sign of the now-demolished Four Swans (or "Swannes") public house.
 The present sign is a replica erected in 2007.
 The original signs are now kept at Lowewood Museum, Hoddesdon.

 Transport

 The area is served by two railway stations, on different lines in London fare zone 7.
 Waltham Cross station has services to London Liverpool Street and Stratford via Tottenham Hale with links to the Victoria line.
-To the north services run to Hertford East or Bishops Stortford.
+To the north, services run to Hertford East or Bishops Stortford.

-Theobalds Grove station to the north of the town centre also provides services to London Liverpool street via Seven Sisters which also provides links to the Victoria line.
+Theobalds Grove station, to the north of the town centre, also provides services to London Liverpool street via Seven Sisters, which also provides a link to the Victoria line.
 The station and its services are run by London Overground.

 There is a bus station in the town centre where many London Buses routes terminate and link with services further out of London, operated by Arriva, Metroline and other smaller operators.